rzarr/SLIPPER-docs/Pages/md_README.md

 If this script is used, the single runs are reconstructed with 1 thread each.
 The number of threads tells the script how many runs it can reconstruct in parallel.

-# Online processing and LivePlotter (WORK IN PROGRESS)
+# Online processing and LivePlotter

 From version 3.1, a LivePlotter executable is available.
 This executable is called by the src/PyRoutines/Plotter.py routine in a dedicated thread and its purpose is to provide some online information during data takings.
 The only argument needed by the LivePlotter is the directory containing output files from the Reconstruction executable.
 The routine will then check the directory continuously and update the online plots as soon as a new ".root" file is added.
 Right now the plots implemented in the LivePlotter are: